 - Best identity-theft protection services to keep your personal data safe

-Most Mac antivirus programs even check for Windows malware, which likes to hide out on Macs.
-Some of the programs also come with useful extras such as password managers, system optimizers or VPN services.
+Many Mac antivirus programs even check for Windows malware, which can hide on Macs.
+Some come with useful extras such as password managers, system optimizers or VPN services.

 What is the best Mac antivirus program?

-Close behind is Kaspersky Internet Security for Mac, also a dedicated Mac antivirus program with perfect malware-detection scores but a heavier system impact during scans.
-It has features Bitdefender doesn't, including webcam protection and full parental controls.
-Kaspersky offers 300MB of daily VPN usage, and its password manager is also limited unless you pay more.
+Close behind is Kaspersky Internet Security for Mac, with perfect malware-detection scores but a heavy system impact during scans.
+It includes webcam protection, full parental controls and 300MB of daily VPN usage, although its password manager is limited unless you pay more.

-You won't get such restrictions with Norton 360 Deluxe.
-Its VPN and password manager are unlimited right out of the box.
-You'll pay more, but because Norton 360 Deluxe includes five licenses for Windows, Mac, Android and iOS devices, it may be worth the extra cost.
-Norton catches all Mac and Windows malware in lab tests, and its system-performance impact is small.
-It even includes LifeLock monitoring for misuse of your personal data.
+Norton 360 Deluxe's VPN and password manager are unlimited.
+It's expensive, but it includes five licenses for Windows, Mac, Android and iOS devices.
+Norton catches all Mac and Windows malware in lab tests, has a small system-performance impact and includes LifeLock identity monitoring.

-Avast Free Mac Security is our favorite free option.
-It has nearly perfect malware protection, an unlimited password manager and an easy-to-use interface.
-But it can slow down your system during scans, and you'll see a lot of ads and suggestions to upgrade to paid Avast products.
+Our favorite free option is Avast Free Mac Security, which has nearly perfect malware protection, an unlimited password manager and an easy-to-use interface.
+But it can slow down your system during scans, and you'll see a lot of ads and nags to upgrade to paid Avast products.

 Sophos Home Premium is a hidden gem.
-It doesn't come with a lot of extra features, but it does protect your Mac's webcam and has web filters for children and dedicated protection against ransomware.
+It has few extra features, but protects your Mac's webcam and has web filters for children and dedicated protection against ransomware.
 You can protect up to 10 Mac or PCs for a bargain price.
-We would place Sophos Home Premium higher on this list, but we don't have recent data about how well it detects malware.
-However, Sophos' Mac antivirus for enterprise, upon which Sophos Home is based, does very well in lab tests.

 McAfee Antivirus Plus is also an inexpensive 10-device bundle protecting Macs, PCs and Android devices.
-It gives PCs a lot of extra features, but not Macs, and McAfee's full scans can create noticeable system slowdowns.
-Its consumer Mac malware protection also hasn't been tested in a while, and McAfee's enterprise Mac antivirus performs a notch below those of Bitdefender and Sophos.
+But it's got few extra features for Mac and its scans can create large system slowdowns.
+Its Mac malware protection performs a notch below those of Bitdefender and Sophos.

-Malwarebytes for Mac Premium has never been subjected to malware-detection lab tests, but Malwarebytes' Windows consumer antivirus software does not do well.
-However, we can recommend using the free version of Malwarebytes for Mac, an excellent cleanup tool that's the perfect assistant for good Mac antivirus software.
+Malwarebytes for Mac Premium has never had malware-detection lab tests, but Malwarebytes' Windows consumer antivirus software does not do well.
+However, we can recommend the free Malwarebytes for Mac, an excellent cleanup tool that's the perfect complement to good Mac antivirus software.